Mouaidnasab/waveshare-3in52b-web-system/README.md

 - Dither Color

 For dithering, I used **Atkinson error-diffusion**.
-Once processed, each image is split into **two layers (black and red)** before being sent to the screen.
+Once processed, image is split into **two 1-bit images (black and red)** before being sent to the screen.

 ---